 At Assisting Hands Park Ridge, we provide companion care to give aging individuals somebody to talk to, play various games with, and simply remain mentally stimulated with.

 This alone can greatly increase the quality of life for seniors and benefit their mental health.
-We are proud to offer this highly underrated service to those seniors living in the Park Ridge, IL.
+We are proud to offer this highly underrated service to those seniors living in the Park Ridge, IL area.

 Benefits of Social Engagement